flynn/flynn/README.md

 ### Run your own cluster

-Flynn includes an installer that supports most major cloud providers.

-If you want to setup and run your own Flynn cluster (either locally, on dedicated hardware or using a cloud provider) take a look at the [Installation Guide](https://flynn.io/docs/installation).
+If you want to setup and run your own Flynn cluster (either locally, on dedicated hardware or on a cloud provider) take a look at the [Installation Guide](https://flynn.io/docs/installation).

 ### Deploying applications